NP Aerospace expands the business under new ownership and kicks off a global recruitment drive and development program.

 The company wins a prestigious contract with the UK Ministry of Defence for the delivery of bespoke ballistic shields which are 20% lighter than previous technology and deliver outstanding multi-hit protection.

-As more off the shelf armour products are launched to serve and worldwide customer base, the company launches a series of brands – LASA personal protection, Silverback bomb disposal suits and CAMAC platform armour.
+As more off the shelf armour products are launched to serve our worldwide customer base, the company launches a series of brands – LASA personal protection, Silverback bomb disposal suits and CAMAC platform armour.

 The company is contracted by the Canadian Department of National Defence to deliver the next generation CM735 Combat Helmet – 23% lighter than the previous generation helmet shell with higher fragment protection.

 The Mastiff Post Design Services contract is issued by the UK Ministry of Defence supporting vehicles returning from Afghanistan.